firebolt-db/godocs/docs/Guides/working-with-semi-structured-data/ingesting-semi-structured-data.md

 3. When the input JSON adheres to a fixed schema&mdash;that is, each object has a known set of keys, and the nesting level of at most two (not including nesting of arrays, which can be arbitrary)&mdash;the data can be ingested directly.
 Omitted keys can be handled by specifying default values for the respective columns, but keys that are defined at table creation time are ignored.
-This approach is not common with true, semi-structured sources.
-This approach usually applies to exports from table-oriented storage.
+This approach is not common with true, semi-structured sources, usually applies to exports from table-oriented storage.

 Assume that each JSON record is stored as plain text in the column `raw_json` of a (potentially external) table named `source_json` in the format shown below.